engineering-collaboration/book/docs/book/collaborating-within-a-codebase/testing/benchmark-tests.md

 As with the terms *unit*, *integration*, and *end-to-end*, software testing strategies birthed the labels *smoke tests*, *sanity tests*, and *regression tests* for various flavors and testing verticality.
 While it may make sense to group the execution of a set of MSTs and LSTs into these categories, we do not zealously follow them or mimic our testing strategy to suit predefined terms.

 Testing is a complex topic with subjective implementations that evolve to fit our needs.

+Every test needs to run on the developers machine, but we only need to automate/hook small scoped tests.